fangq/mmc/README.txt

 mmc/src/bin) to your search path.
 To do so, you should modify your
 $PATH environment variable.
 Detailed instructions can be found at [5].

+You can also compile MMC using Intel's C++ compiler - icc.
+To do this, you run

+  make CC=icc

+you must enable icc related environment variables by source the compilervars.sh file.
+The speed of icc-generated mmc binary is generally faster than those compiled by gcc.

 -------------------------------------------------------------------------------

 III.
 Running Simulations